 ^{} The full consultation fee is required to be paid at the time of the consult.
 The rebate amount will be deposited back into the patient's account from Medicare.

 Children, pensioners and Health Care Card holders

-Most of our GPs will bulk bill children under 12, pensioners 65 and over and Health Care Card holders with a valid Medicare Card.
-Please confirm this with our friendly receptionists prior to booking.
+Weekdays 8am - 5pm: Our doctors will bulk bill children under 16, pensioners 65 and over and Health Care Card holders with a valid Medicare Card.